AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

       >[!NOTE]
       >
-      > - From 2025.11.0 release for Cloud service and from 5.2.0 release for On-premise, the setting **Always locate files in the repository** is renamed to **Always locate files in the explorer**.
+      >- From 2025.11.0 release for Cloud service and from 5.2.0 release for On-premise, the setting **Always locate files in the repository** is renamed to **Always locate files in the explorer**.
 For On-Premise setup prior to 5.2 release , it continues to be available as Always locate files in the repository.
-      > - When `ENABLE_LOADFILES_PAGINATION` is enabled, automatic file location is disabled and the **Always locate files in explorer/repository** option is hidden.
-To locate a file, select Locate in Explorer/Repository from the context menu in Editor.
+      >- Starting with the 2026.09.0 release, **Always locate files in the repository** is not available in User preferences to improve the handling of large assets in the Explorer.
+This functionality is enabled by default.
+To disable it, contact your Customer Success team.
+For more information, see [Paginated loading of files and folders](./web-editor-other-features.md#paginated-loading-of-files-and-folders).